threefoldfoundation/info_cloud/src/p2p_cloud/cloud_products.md

 A marketplace of ready-to-deploy peer-to-peer applications.

 You can find:
-- A Monitoring stack that comes with Grafana and Prometheus for your EVDC.
+- A Monitoring stack that comes with Grafana and Prometheus for your eVDC.
 - Hosting tools such as Gitea.
 - CRM to grow your business.
 - Office and publishing (blog, wiki, website) tools